-- For each investment, the partners must specify in the Application form whether it is a productive investment or not and present the location of the investment.
-The investment must be transnational by nature, contribute to the development of the Programme area and present a clear added value to achieve the project objectives. - In the framework of the Interreg Euro-MED ETC Programme, the expected investments are related to pilot activities with a limited budget and scale. - When planning investment activities, partners should insist on the feasibility of the activities within the timeframe of the project and consider possible delays related to permitting, feasibility studies, environmental impact assessment, sustainability requirements, climate proofing, possible permit applications, ownership issues and horizontal principles... - Each partner in charge of the implementation of an investment must confirm31 that it has the necessary financial resources and mechanisms to cover operation and maintenance costs32 of operations comprising investments in infrastructure or productive investments, so as to ensure their financial viability and compliance with the above principles.
-A signed statement of capacity and compliance with the principles for investment must be submitted to the JS by each partner in charge of the implementation of an investment for it to be accepted as a project activity33. - During the pre-contracting phase, an assessment of the climate and environmental objectives (DNSH.34) is carried out by the lead partner and the partner(s) in charge of investment activities, in cooperation with the JS.
+- For each investment, the partners must specify in the Application form whether it is a productive investment32 or not and present the location of the investment.
+The impacts deriving from an investment must be transnational by nature, contribute to the development of the Programme area and present a clear added value to achieve the project objectives. - In the framework of the Interreg Euro-MED ETC Programme, the expected investments are related to pilot activities with a limited budget and scale. - When planning investment activities, partners should insist on the feasibility of the activities within the timeframe of the project and consider possible delays related to permitting, feasibility studies, environmental impact assessment, sustainability requirements, assessment of expected impacts of climate change33, possible permit applications, ownership issues and horizontal principles... - Each partner in charge of the implementation of an investment must confirm34 that it has the necessary financial resources and mechanisms to cover operation and maintenance costs35 of operations comprising investments in infrastructure or productive investments, so as to ensure their financial viability and compliance with the above principles. - A signed "statement of capacity and compliance with the principles for investment to be applied in the context of the projects' pilot activities" must be submitted to the JS by each partner in charge of the implementation of an investment for it to be accepted as a project activity36. - During the pre-contracting phase, an assessment of the climate and environmental objectives (DNSH.37) is carried out by the lead partner and the partner(s) in charge of investment activities, in cooperation with the JS.

-Depending on the nature of the activities implemented and the investments made, the latter can sometimes be qualified as productive investments 35.
-Within the framework of the Programme, only SMEs are entitled to make productive investments.
+Depending on the nature of the activities implemented and the investments made, the latter can sometimes be qualified as productive investments38.